subhojitdas859/subhojitdas859.github.io/README.md

 # [SALES MANAGEMENT DATA ANALYSIS PROJECT](xx)

 ### Project overview
-- This project explores different business metrics and how they can be displayed graphically to follow them
+- This project explores different business metrics and how they can be displayed graphically to follow them.
-- I explore the relation between sales, budget, costumers and products
+- I explore the relation between sales, budget, costumers and products.
 - The tools used for this analysis are **SQL and Power BI.**
 - **Impact:** We can obtain conclusions that will help us to make better marketing campaigns for our products and increase overall profits.